shubham-techie/competitive-codes/README.md

 # competitive-codes
-My solutions to some problems on **codeforces, codechef, leetcode** or any contests.
+My solutions to some contest problems on **codeforces, codechef, leetcode** or any contests.